GT2Vec: Large Language Models as Multi-Modal Encoders for Text and Graph-Structured Data: Experiments

-\ourmethod exhibits flexibility in adopting various LLMs as its backbone.
+\textbf{Effect of LLM Backbone Choice.} \ourmethod exhibits flexibility in adopting various LLMs as its backbone.
 To evaluate the impact of different LLM backbones on performance, we compare four series of models: the E5 series \cite{wang2022text, wang2023improving}, LLaMA-2 \cite{touvron2023llama}, LLaMA-3 \cite{dubey2024llama}, and Mistral \cite{jiang2023mistral}, as illustrated in Figure \ref{fig:combine}(a).
 We first observe that increasing the model size within each series consistently enhances the performance.
 This trend highlights that larger models, with more parameters, are typically able to better capture complex relationships in multi-modal data, leading to higher performance.
 Additionally, LLaMA-3 significantly improves over LLaMA-2.
 Specifically, the performance of LLaMA-3-3B matches that of LLaMA-2-7B and LLaMA-3-8B achieves results comparable to LLaMA-2-13B, indicating that the new LLaMA-3 architecture brings considerable advancements compared to its predecessor LLaMA-2.

-Furthermore, when comparing E5-Mistral to the base Mistral model, we see that E5-Mistral, which is a fine-tuned version of Mistral optimized for text embedding tasks, outperforms Mistral by a noticeable margin.
-This indicates that models specifically tailored for text embeddings are better suited for tasks involving joint embeddings of text and graph data.